mtorrens/kaggle/doc/report.md

 ####Conclusion

 With enough development effort and tuning, the ensemble method may have been more successful.
 However, its complexity and the time it took to run a test were its downfall.
 Ultimately, variable selection, feature creation, and parameter tuning of a basic Random Forest implementation produced our best results.
+It is still improvable by finding solutions to avoid overpredicting twos, and especially to be able to spot viral arcticles, which random forest could not find.